- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for September 2021, which was the final month of fiscal year (FY) 2021.
-Therefore, it also allows for an analysis of full-year data on the deficit, spending, and revenues.
+The following contains budget data for September 2022, which was the final month of fiscal year (FY) 2022.

 The federal government ran a deficit of $430 billion in September 2022, $368 billion higher than the deficit of $65 billion that was recorded in September 2021.
 That increase — which includes an enormous adjustment related to student loans — reflects outlays that were $396 billion higher in September 2022 than they were in the same month last year, partially offset by revenues that were $28 billion higher.

 Because October 1 fell on a weekend in 2022, certain federal payments were shifted forward into September, leading to increased outlays for that month.
 Without such shifts, the deficit for September 2022 would have been $65 billion smaller.

 The cumulative deficit for FY22 was $1,375 billion, around half the size recorded in the previous year.
 That change is comprised of an $850 billion increase in revenues and a $550 billion decrease in outlays.